Reiventsu/Cpp_Projects_Experiments/Projects/Games/SnakeGame/README.md

 > [!TIP]
 > #### Controls
-> Use the arrow keys to move the snake, when the snake "dies" by hitting the wall or itself it will reset to initial position.
-Press any arrow key to continue the game.
+> Use the [ARROW KEYS] to move the snake, when the snake "dies" by hitting the wall or itself it will reset to initial position.
+Press any [ARROW KEY] to continue the game.
-Use ESC or close the game window to quit.
+Use [ESC] or close the game window to quit.
+Use [SPACE] to boost!

 ---